FACN1/nazareth-nuggets/README.md

-# city-guide
+# nazareth-nuggets

-Our app allows the user to share and gain information about the different events and locations
+Nazareth Nuggets is a platform for people to discover new things about Nazareth, and to contribute information for others to see.

-You may view our prototype [here](https://facn1.github.io/city-guide/dynamic-map-prototype)
+You may view our prototype [here](https://facn1.github.io/city-guide/dynamic-map-prototype).
+See it live on heroku [here](https://nazareth-nuggets.herokuapp.com/).

+## Planning and Ideation Phase

 ### User goals:
 * See information about all of the different events and locations in the city